Pierre-Joseph Habert: Late Empire

-Habert became a grand officer of the Légion d'Honneur on 29 July 1814 after King Louis XVIII of France restoration to power.
+Habert became a grand officer of the Légion d'Honneur on 29 July 1814 after King Louis XVIII's restoration to power.
 After commanding the 2nd Division, he joined Napoleon during the Hundred Days and was appointed to lead the 10th Division in Dominique Vandamme's III Corps.
 The division included the 22nd, 34th, 70th, and 88th Line Infantry Regiments.
 At the Battle of Ligny on 16 June 1815, his division attacked the Prussians holding the village of Saint-Amand.
 His troops captured the place, lost it to a counterattack, and captured it again.

 At the Battle of Wavre on 18 June, Vandamme, without waiting for orders from Marshal Emmanuel Grouchy, ordered Habert to attack the town.
 His troops quickly flushed the Prussian skirmishers out of Aisemont, south of the Dyle River.
 Habert launched a strong column of infantry at the main bridge, covered by two 12-pounder batteries, one on each side of the main road.
 The initial attempt failed, along with two more assaults.
 In the attack, Habert and 600 of his men were struck down by Prussian fire.
 Shot in the lower abdomen, he was placed in inactive status on 1 August 1815 though he was assigned to the general staff.
 He bought a home in Montréal, Yonne and moved there in 1817.
 He was still officially part of the general staff as late as 30 December 1818 and retired on 1 December 1824.
 He died of an unhealed war wound at his house in Montréal on 19 May 1825 and is buried nearby.
 HABERT is inscribed on Column 36 of the Arc de Triomphe.